 Chicago Review publishes a variety of nonfiction, primarily book reviews and longer critical essays.
 We look for writing with a focused analytical approach and polished, engaging prose.
-In pitches, we look for clearly defined, original arguments, especially arguments about literary form.
+In general, we are more interested in scholarly-adjacent literary and cultural criticism than in standard trade book reviews.

-Pieces may vary in length from regular book reviews (1,000–2,500 words) to more expansive essays for our commentary section (2,500–4,000 words).
+Pieces may vary in length from reviews (roughly 1,000–2,500 words) to more expansive essays for our commentary section (roughly 2,500 words and up).
 Prospective writers should read our review guide before pitching, and consult our website and back issues for examples.
-We maintain an active list of books we’re hoping to cover, but we’re open to reviews of things that are not on our radar.
+We maintain an active list of books we’re hoping to cover, but we’re certainly open to things that are not on our radar.

-If you would like to submit a completed draft of a review, essay, or interview, follow the same steps outlined above.
+If you would like to submit a completed draft, please follow the same steps outlined above.
 That is, write to us with “PITCH” in the subject line, give a brief summary of your piece and a short bio in the body of the email, and include your draft as an attachment.

-Please note that we tend not to publish memoir or personal essays.
+Please note that we do not tend to publish memoir or personal essays.

 Click here for detailed reviewer guidelines.